MonedaCloud/Cardano-Installation/README.md

 ### Option 1:

-- Install it all manually step by step uisng cardano-node-install-steps.txt.
+- Install it all manually step by step using cardano-node-install-steps.txt.

 ### Option 2: (Recomended)